 You can use Cosmos DB from .NET Framework and .NET Core.
-For example, you can use its SQL API through the NuGet package Microsoft.Azure.DocumentDB or Microsoft.Azure.DocumentDB. or Microsoft.Azure.DocumentDB. (for .NET Core).
+For example, you can use its SQL API through the NuGet package Microsoft.Azure.DocumentDB or Microsoft.Azure.
+DocumentDB.Core (for .NET Core).

 Get started with Azure Cosmos DB with the SQL API and .NET Core.